RenanEspinar/HomeCar/README.md

 ## Technical foundation

-HomeCar is derived from the open-source Fermata Media Player project created by Andrey Pavlenko.
+HomeCar is derived from the open-source Fermata Media Player project created by Andrey Pavlenko and its contributors.

 Fermata provides part of the Android and Android Auto infrastructure on which HomeCar was initially developed.